 |Ada Hayden (1884-1950) was a professor of botany at Iowa State College (now Iowa State University).
 She was the first woman and one of the first four individuals to earn a Ph.D. from Iowa State.
 Dr. Hayden is considered to be the first voice for the preservation of Iowa’s prairies.
 She did the pioneering research to locate and document Iowa’s remaining tracts of native prairie.
 Today, nearly half of the acreage she recommended is protected by state and county agencies.
 She was among the first to recognize that many of Iowa’s prairie species could be found in roadsides.|

-Outstanding Environmental Education Program (3 or more full-time equivalent naturalists)
+Outstanding Environmental Education Program (two categories: 2 or less full-time equivalent naturalists or 3 or more full-time equivalent naturalists)

 Describe examples of effective programs uniquely suited to the local EE needs in your area.
 Other items considered for judging may include: brief history of the program, goals and evaluations of program; creative programming; staff size (include paid, full time staff & seasonal staff); numbers of programs given and number of participants; passive interpretation efforts; and annual EE budget.
 Award recipients in this category cannot reapply for this award for the following two years.